 It would be easy to be critical of the service.
 To say they were either overly protective of the data, or even intentionally obstructive.
 But I think they can be taken at face value.
 They likely don’t have the required knowledge to do it, and would have to go to the supplier, costing well over £600.
 But the member of the public is sent away disappointed with poor service.

 That’s (partly) what is broken.
 The library catalogue is the primary data held by a library management system, it shouldn’t be a problem to extract data on it.
 The problem is the skills and training for staff to be able to do it.

 If there isn’t the investment in library system administration, what likelihood is there to be expertise in digital service skills like content design and user experience?

 There are hugely encouraging words from the British Library showing they fully appreciate this, and are looking at enabling library services.
 But there will only be so much they can be responsible for.

 we think that there is scope to develop patterns and designs that local libraries can use and re-work to improve their own websites and digital presences

 Digital projects aren’t delivered to organisations with immediate success.
 Whether it’s an Intranet, a new Document Management System, or whatever.
 After implementation they need to be understood, adopted, and used effectively.

-The tech industry can be guilty of solutionism by selling software as a fix for a problem, when it is only a tool to be used by people.
+The tech industry can be guilty of solutionism by selling software as a fix for a problem, when it is a tool to be used by people.
 But on the other side, libraries will buy software without considering the time and investment they need to put in.
-The funding rarely goes far enough to appreciate that whatever it costs to create and deliver, you will need a lot more after that.
+The funding rarely goes far enough to appreciate that whatever it costs to implement, you will need a lot more after that.